hormiai76/ispyb-database/README.md

 ## Useful scripts

-* `scripts/build.sh`: Creates a development `ispyb_build` database and imports all the schema and grants files into it.
+* `scripts/build.sh`: Creates a development `test` database and imports all the schema and grants files into it.
 * `scripts/missed_updates.sh`: Generates a list of files in the `schema/updates/` folder that haven't been applied.